Welcome to Good Shepherd Parish Faith Formation

 Our Faith Formation programs and activities seek to provide opportunities for all members of your family to deepen and share their faith within the parish community.
 Religious formation is about a relationship with Jesus Christ.
 It’s not simply learning “about” God but a time to introduce God and to experience God’s love through prayer, the Bible and liturgy, and community.
 Our programs are as varied as the age groups we serve:

-For children and students beginning each year in late September:
+For children and students beginning each year in September:

 Catechesis of the Good Shepherd is offered for children who are 3 years old (by Sept.
 1st & potty trained) through sixth grade, which includes Sacramental Preparation for Baptism (those children not baptized as infants), for First Reconciliation and First Communion celebrated in second grade or later; Sessions begin September 23-26th

 Edge is for 7th and 8th graders.
 We will learn about our faith with fun activities and inspirational talks and events.
 Edge will now meet on Monday nights from 6:30-8:00 pm at the parish center in Oak Bluffs.
 Contact firstname.lastname@example.org to register your student.